rust-unofficial/patterns/idioms/pass-var-to-closure.md

-# Pass clone to closure
+# Pass variable to closure

 ## Description

 By default, closures capture their environment by borrowing.
-Or you can use `move`-closure to move environment.
-However, often you want to give copy of some data to closure, pass it by reference, or perform some other transformation.
+Or you can use `move`-closure to move whole environment.
+However, often you want to move just some variables to closure, give it copy of some data, pass it by reference, or perform some other transformation.

 Use variable rebinding in separate scope for that.